- What are the school hours?

 - How many pupils are there in each class?

-On average there are 27 pupils per class and three classes per year group.
-Setting is used in some subjects to allow for more personalised learning and smaller groups.
+On average there are 25 pupils per class and three classes per year group.

-- What is the ratio of international pupils at the school?
+- What is the ratio of international students at the school?

 - Which curriculum does the school follow?